fourvees/Indian-Netizens-Party/README.md

 * The leaders of the party are elected by a software algorithm based on predictive analytics using Machine Learning with the inputs of the Civil Society & Netizens for the betterment of their future.
 * This political platform will make use of blockchains for entering into contracts between the members of the party and the civil society.
 * This political platform will bring utmost transparency in the functioning of the party with the involvement of the Netizens.
+* This political platform will be developed open source by the community and project managed by the civil society.
 * This political platform is the fusion between technology, people, society and politics.
 * Current status of this platform is WIP at concept stage.